nestauk/sdg-mapping/codebooks/codebook_sdg_10.md

 **As far as possible, this refers to the deployment of low carbon and sustainable technology in the manufacturing process, rather than the products themselves, although we acknowledge that it is not always easy to distinguish the two.

+### Labelling Tips

+* Many projects will cover more than one Goal, but to be tagged as this Goal they must include at least one of the Key Concepts above.
+Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

+* The documents are research projects so it may not be clear whether they actually contribute to achieving a Goal.
+That is fine - we are interested work that either contributes to achieving a goal or generates knowledge directly related to the Goal.

+* In some cases the distinction between `Yes` and `No` will not be 100% clear.
+That's fine.
+Just use your best judgement.
+You can always use the `Skip` button (although it is best to try to make a decision).

 ### Key terms (non-exhaustive)
 inequality, economic inequality, low income, welfare, gender inequality, lgbtq+, migrant population, discrimination, political exclusion, equal opportunities, equal rights, discrimination, low income, wealth inequality, fair trade, financial regulation, institutional reform, migration patterns, legal rights, civil rights, racism, market stability